-The minimum detection sensitivity level of serum amyloid A using this human SAA ELISA kit was 1.1 ng/ml.
-The dynamic range for this ELISA assay is 1.1 – 80 ng/ml.
+The minimum detection sensitivity level of serum amyloid A using current human SAA ELISA kit was 1.1 ng/ml.
+The dynamic range for this assay is 1.1 – 80 ng/ml.

 - Serum amyloid A (SAA): a concise review of biology, assay methods and clinical usefulness.
 Clin Chem Lab Med.
 (1999) 37 (4): 381-8.
 Review.
 Yamada T.

 - Emerging functions of serum amyloid A in inflammation.
 J Leukoc Biol.
 (2015) 98 (6): 923-9.
 Review.
 Ye R.D. and Sun L.

 - SAA, an apoprotein of HDL: its structure and function.
 Ann N Y Acad Sci.
 (1982) 389: 183-9.
 Review.
 Benditt E.P., et al.

 - The cytokine-serum amyloid A-chemokine network.
 Cytokine Growth Factor Rev. (2016) 30: 55-69.
 Review.
 De Buck M., et al.

 - Immune functions of serum amyloid A. Crit Rev Immunol.
 (2012) 32 (4): 335-48.
 Review.
 Eklund K.K., et al.

 - Full Name: Serum Amyloid A (SAA) ELISA Kit